-Plan Bay Area is a long-range plan charting the course for the future of the nine-county San Francisco Bay Area.
-It will pinpoint policies and investments necessary to advance the goal of a more affordable, connected, diverse, healthy and vibrant Bay Area, identifying a potential path forward for future investments as well as the types of public policies necessary to realize a future growth pattern for housing and jobs.
+Plan Bay Area is the regional long-range plan charting the course for the future of the nine-county San Francisco Bay Area.
+It pinpoints policies and investments necessary to advance the vision of a more affordable, connected, diverse, healthy and vibrant Bay Area for all, identifying a path forward for future investments as well as the types of public policies necessary to realize a future growth pattern for housing and jobs.

 This comprehensive resource illustrates the known status of local Hazard Mitigation plans in the nine-county Bay Area, indicating when the plan needs to be updated for each jurisdiction.
 It is helpful for considering how LHMP updates coordinate with other planning efforts.
 Communities updating local hazard mitigation plans (LHMP) may also find it helpful to know which local communities are also doing this work at the same time.

 This map also shows which towns and cities are subject to SB 1241, which applies to communities with very high fire hazard severity and unincorporated communities in state responsibility areas.
 For more information about communities affected by SB 1241, consult the CalFire Fire Hazard Severity Zones maps.